 - 3 cups organic chicken bone broth (substitute vegetable broth for vegan)

 - 1 piece ginger (1/2 inch long piece, peeled

 - 1 sprig of thyme or 1/4 tsp. dried

 - 1/2 tsp dried chives (substitute 1/2 onion chopped)

 - 1 stem organic celery, chopped into 2-inch pieces

 - Salt and freshly ground pepper to taste

-- First, peel and slice carrots in 3 inch pieces.
-Set on baking sheet pan, sprinkle with about 2 tablespoons olive oil and sprinkle with salt.
-Place in oven, under broiler, watching carefully and turning every 10 minutes.
-Should cook/roast in about 20 minutes.
+Peel and slice carrots into 3-inch pieces.
+Set on a baking sheet pan, sprinkle with about 2 tablespoons olive oil.
+Season with salt and pepper.
+Place in oven for 45 minutes to 1 hour until roasted and fork tender.
 Then set aside to cool.

-You could try this recipe with croutons or break off a piece of crusty bread.
+You could try this recipe with Paleo croutons.
 Yum!
 I would love to hear how you like it if you try it.

 Recipe adapted from Food52.